-Data collection for study: Data collection now open.
-Publication date: November 2019
+Data collection for study: Data collection now closed Publication date: Beginning of 2020

 To identify remediable factors in the care of patients before their 25th Birthday who are receiving, or have received, long-term ventilation (LTV).